-Changing the Engine Oil and Oil Filter
+Changing the Engine Oil

-Service Interval: After the first 5 hours/After the first month (whichever comes first)-Change the engine oil and filter.
+Service Interval: After the first 8 hours-Change the engine oil.

-Every 100 hours or yearly, whichever comes first-Change the engine oil and oil filter (more often in dirty or dusty conditions).
+Every 100 hours-Change the engine oil (more often in dirty or dusty conditions).

-- 1. Park the machine on a level surface to ensure that the oil drains completely. - Disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 3.
+- Park the machine so that the drain side is slightly lower than the opposite side to ensure that the oil drains completely. - Disengage the blade-control switch (PTO) and move the motion-control levers outward to the PARK position. - 3.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 4.
 Drain the oil from the engine (Figure 37).